asyml/texar-pytorch/examples/xlnet/README.md

 In [1]: sample("In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously un ...: explored valley, in the Andes Mountains.
-Even more surprising to the researchers was the fact that the unicorn ...: s spoke perfect English.", cache_len=512)
+Even more surprising to the researchers was the fact that the unicorn ...: s spoke perfect English.", cache_len=512, n_samples=1)
+=== Prompt ===
 In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously unexplored valley, in the Andes Mountains.
 Even more surprising to the researchers was the fact that the unicorns spoke perfect English.
+=== Sample 0 ===
-The rea son for this astonishing find is an odd enough one - "i.e. horses talk, but don't drink...."
-When researching an "impression of the human brain schema" which resembled that of the unicorns, researchers discovered that these animals were not only adapted to live in a particular environment, but were able to communicate and communi cate with one another; this was the result of brain mutation.
-The "brain schema" of the unicorn included a number of pa rts which were compatible with English speaking, people of that time.
-This had an interesting effect on the species, al lowing them to communicate better, including giving them a "little bit of a leg up" on the English speaking people of t he time, from whom many "English-speaking" ("in many respects") settlers became.
+The reason for this astonishing find is an odd enough one - "i.e. horses talk, but don't drink...."
+When researching an "impression of the human brain schema" which resembled that of the unicorns, researchers discovered that these animals were not only adapted to live in a particular environment, but were able to communicate and communicate with one anoth er; this was the result of brain mutation.
+The "brain schema" of the unicorn included a number of parts which were comp atible with English speaking, people of that time.
+This had an interesting effect on the species, allowing them to comm unicate better, including giving them a "little bit of a leg up" on the English speaking people of the time, from whom many "English-speaking" ("in many respects") settlers became.
 ```

 This text generation example is largely inspired by the works of: https://github.com/rusiaaman/XLNet-gen.